miztiik/cloudera-On-Docker/docker-image-build/uTor/centos/README.md

 ### Build your image

-Build your image using the dockerfile `docker build --tag="local/rotnode:v1" .`
+Build your image using the dockerfile `docker build --tag="mystique/rotnodes:latest" .`
+> Note the dot in the end, to represent the current directory holds the dockerfile

 ### Run as container